netidx/netidx/README.md

     and holds a flexible set of primitive data types

 - It's a publish/subscribe messaging system; like MQTT
-  - Except there is no centralized broker, communication happens directly between publishers and subscribers
+  - Except there is no centralized broker.
+Communication happens directly between publishers and subscribers
   - Message archiving and other services provided by MQTT brokers can be provided by normal publishers, or omitted if they aren't needed